eduam-lu/Research_project/README.md

 The improved pipeline accepts an input folder with .pdb structures and another with the corresponding symmetry definitions.
 They are processed as follows:
 1. Input is checked to be correct and loaded as a pandas dataframe.
 For each structure, the sequence and global fold stability is extracted
 2. Each input structure is subjected to 10 iterations of RF diffusion in "partial diffusion" mode and another 10 in "fold conditioning" mode.
 Output backbones are saved in a subfolder
-3. For each backbone generated, 40 sequences are predicted with ProteinMPNN.
+3. For each backbone generated, 40 sequences are predicted with ProteinMPNN .
 Output fastas are saved in a sepparate folder
 4. Sequences and global scores are extracted from the fastas and appended to a dataframe.
 For each backbone, the top 20 sequences regarding global_score are selected
 5. Sequences are filtered again with a 1D complexity filter (removes seqs with more than 4 of the same aminoacid in a row)
 6. High throughput structure prediction round with ESM fold (atlas webserver).
 Output structures are saved in a subfolder and failed predictions are removed